-You do not need a high school or college degree to become a Certified Nursing Assistant, but the position does require that you take CNA classes and pass the CNA Certification Exam.
-CNA training can be completed at specialized programs associated with junior colleges, at medical facilities, in medical training programs, or through the American Red Cross.
+You do not need a high school or college degree to become a Certified Nursing Assistant, but the role does require that you take CNA classes and pass the CNA Certification Exam.
+Your CNA training can be completed at specialized programs associated with junior colleges, at medical facilities, in medical training programs, or through the American Red Cross.

 To obtain your CNA certification, certain basic requirements must be met, including having US citizenship, possessing the ability to read and speak English at least at a fifth grade level, passing a criminal background screening and a basic physical examination, as well as a drug screening if required by the medical facility where the training takes place.

 With a CNA certification, nursing assistants obtain work in a wide variety of settings.
 Here are some careers to keep in mind as you pursue your CNA certification:

 Nursing Home CNA – CNA’s who work in nursing homes primarily assist elderly patients with everyday activities such as eating, bathing, and basic mobility.
 They typically work more closely with patients than Assisted Living CNA’s, whose patients have greater independence.
 Since they assist patients who are both physically and mentally ill, a high attention to detail and a close monitoring of vitals is an essential requirement for Nursing Home CNA’s.

 Assisted Living CNA – Assisted Living CNA’s typically work with fewer patients over longer periods of time, since the patients are typically healthier than those in Nursing Homes.